How do Points on Driver’s License Affect Insurance in Texas?

 The length of a suspension period for any Texas license holder

 • In Texas: A first-time DWI conviction includes a driver’s license suspension of 90 days to one year.
-A second or third DWI conviction includes a driver’s license suspension of 180 days to two years.
+A second or third DWI conviction consists of a driver’s license suspension of 180 days to two years.
 A conviction for DWI with a child passenger in your vehicle can result in a suspension of as long as 180 days.

 Offense and driving points record in Texas

-• 4 moving-violation convictions in a 12-month period
+• Four moving-violation convictions in 12 months

-• 7 moving-violation convictions in a 24-month period
+• Seven moving-violation convictions in 24 months

 • Driving with a suspended, canceled, or revoked license